pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

 REFERENCE FRAMES

     They are several frames defined in the system.
 Each frame is a 3D.
-Various frames are as follows.
+Various frames are as follows

+      -- World Frame (W): This is the outermost frame.

-        Global (G): The origin of this frame lies somewhere near the centre of rectangle formed by 4 cameras.
-The global marker is placed here during the extrinsic calibration process.
+      -- Camera Frame: The origin of camera frame lies somewhere at the respective camera (consider camera as a point).
+The direction towards which camera is facing is the positive z-axis.

-        World Frame (W): This is the outermost frame.

                 Cam0 Frame (C0)
                 Cam1 Frame (C1)
                 Cam2 Frame (C2)
                 Cam3 Frame (C3)
-            : The origin of camera frame lies somewhere at the respective camera (consider camera as a point).
-The direction towards which camera is facing is the positive z-axis.

                 y-axis
                  ^